Understand the largest school system in this country and become an advocate for your child.

 Requesting a Water Jet: Introduced by the NYC Department of Health and Mental Hygiene, the Water Jet program gives children access to a healthful, no-calorie beverage: clean NYC tap water.
 The Water Jet chills the water and oxygenates it to keep it tasting fresh.
 You can request a Water Jet from your SchoolFood Manager.
 You may have to fundraise to purchase the machine, but once purchased ($720-$950), children can drink cold NYC tap water – the best in the nation.
 You must have access to an electrical outlet and be prepared to put a plan in place for cup protocol and etiquette.

 Serving a salad bar and preparing tastings: Request a salad bar from your SchoolFood Manager.
-The federal stimulus package provided some funding for 30-inch salad bars (also referred to as low boys), which are easily accessible by younger children and recommended for elementary schools.
 Your cafeteria will need an electrical outlet (and sometimes an electrical upgrade) to run the cooling mechanisms on the salad bar.
 Once you have your salad bar in place, organize parents to help serve and encourage children to try the salad bar.
 Tasting events are an effective way to promote the healthy meal options.
 Work with your school’s administration and SchoolFood staff to set one up.

 Creating a school garden: Start small and “grow” from there!
 School gardens can be located in small or large spaces: a container garden in a classroom, raised beds on school grounds, or form in partnership with a community garden.
 Organize a school garden committee as an extension of your PTA or Wellness Committee and assign each member a role and responsibilites.
 Be sure to include your principal, assistant principal, head custodial engineer, two co-coordinators, and at least two teachers.
 Check out Grow to Learn NYC for more ideas.